-If you’re wondering how long does THC stay in your body, the answer depends on several factors.
-THC can be detected in your system for a few days to several weeks based on consumption frequency, metabolism, and the type of drug test used.
-This article will explore the different detection times for urine, blood, saliva, and hair tests, as well as the factors influencing how long does THC stay in your body.
+If you’re wondering how long does THC stay in your body, it depends on several factors.
+THC can be detected from a few days to several weeks based on consumption frequency, metabolism, and the drug test type.
+Common questions about how long does weed or marijuana stay detectable relate to detection windows.

 How Your Body Processes THC